General Support Funds Bail Out Athletics While Academics Suffer from Low Funding

 - UF has assisted and advocated for more than 120 individual faculty-related issues ranging from major discipline, discrimination, termination, denial of tenure, evaluation issues, insurance issues, teaching assignments, office assignments, OCEM investigations, travel questions, search issues, and many other smaller issues.

-These accomplishments, and more, are why 98% of the voting faculty supported recertification for United Faculty in 2020.
+These accomplishments, and more, are why 97% of the voting faculty supported recertification for United Faculty in 2022.
 We never stop working to ensure that UNI supports faculty development, rewards faculty excellence, and safeguards faculty academic freedom.
 Not a member?
-Contact President Becky Hawbaker for details on how to join at email@example.com
+Contact President Chris Martin for details on how to join at email@example.com.

 NOW FOCUSING ON: